ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 on a single session and starving traffic for other sessions (see {{security-considerations}}).

+Flow control is enabled when both endpoints declare their intent to use flow control, even if SETTINGS_WT_MAX_SESSIONS is sent with a value of "1".
+Endpoints declare their intent to use flow control by taking any of the following actions:

+- Sending SETTINGS_WT_MAX_SESSIONS with a value greater than "1".
+- Sending SETTINGS_WT_INITIAL_MAX_STREAMS_UNI with any value other than "0".
+- Sending SETTINGS_WT_INITIAL_MAX_STREAMS_BIDI with any value other than "0".
+- Sending SETTINGS_WT_INITIAL_MAX_DATA with any value other than "0".

+If both endpoints take at least one of these actions, flow control is enabled, and the limits described in the entirety of {{flow-control}} apply.

+The inclusion of the flow control SETTINGS in these criteria allows endpoints to agree to explicitly enable flow control, even if only a single WebTransport session is supported.

-An endpoint indicates that it is willing to support more than one WebTransport session, and thus flow control, by sending the SETTINGS_WT_MAX_SESSIONS with a value greater than "1".
-If either endpoint sends SETTINGS_WT_MAX_SESSIONS with a value of "1", flow control is not enabled, and clients MUST NOT attempt to establish more than one simultaneous WebTransport session.
+If flow control is not enabled, clients MUST NOT attempt to establish more than one simultaneous WebTransport session.
 A server that receives more than one session on an underlying transport connection when flow control is not enabled MUST reset the excessive CONNECT streams with a `H3_REQUEST_REJECTED` status (see {{flow-control-limit-sessions}}).

-If both endpoints send SETTINGS_WT_MAX_SESSIONS with a value greater than "1", flow control is enabled, and the limits described in the entirety of
-{{flow-control}} apply.

-If flow control is not enabled, an endpoint MUST ignore receipt of any flow control capsules (see {{flow-control-capsules}}), since the peer might not have received SETTINGS at the time they were sent or packets might have been reordered.
+Also, if flow control is not enabled, an endpoint MUST ignore receipt of any flow control capsules (see {{flow-control-capsules}}), since the peer might not have received SETTINGS at the time they were sent or packets might have been reordered.

 ## Limiting the Number of Simultaneous Sessions {#flow-control-limit-sessions}